 Ashley is looking forward to moving to Gainesville and leaving her winter coat behind!
 Israel is her favorite place in the world and she cannot wait to share her love for the land with students by traveling with them on Birthright.

-Jamie (Silverstein) Zinn is thrilled to help advance UF Hillel's mission as Director of Development.
+Jamie (Silverstein) Zinn is thrilled to help advance UF Hillel's mission as Chief Advancement Officer.
 A 2008 UF alumna, Jamie credits UF Hillel as the spark that ignited her passion for creating joyful Jewish community and pursuing a career in the non-profit sector.
-Following graduation, Jamie served as the Bronfman Fellow at Hillel International in Washington, DC working alongside then president Wayne L. Firestone.
+Following graduation, Jamie served as the Bronfman Presidential Fellow at Hillel International in Washington, DC, working alongside then president Wayne L. Firestone.
 She went on to serve as Director of Engagement for Hillel at The George Washington University before moving to NYC where she spent over five years at Repair the World.
 Prior to returning to UF in 2019, Jamie served as the Associate Director of Development at Siteman Cancer Center at Washington University in St. Louis, where she partnered with physician scientists and grateful patients to advance cancer research through philanthropy.

-An alumna of Florida Blue Key, Jamie held leadership roles in student government, Dance Marathon, and Alpha Epsilon Phi sorority, where she served as chapter president and currently volunteers as their chapter advisor.
+An alumna of Florida Blue Key, Jamie held leadership roles in student government, Dance Marathon, and Alpha Epsilon Phi sorority, where she currently volunteers as chapter advisor.
 She has been involved for over a decade with Sharsheret, specifically working to raise awareness about ovarian cancer, and has held numerous leadership roles in local Jewish organizations.
 Jamie is married to Rabbi Jonah Zinn with whom she shares their most important role of all--proud parents to Jacob and Talia.